 Emissions from point sources can be compiled using a number of different data sources and techniques.
 For convenience, the point source data can be divided into three groups:

-Regulated point sources such as those regulated under the Industrial Emissions Directive (IED) regulatory regime and/or where there is a requirement for centralised annual emissions reporting (e.g. for E-PRTR facilities or large combustion plant (LCP) under the IED);
+Regulated point sources such as those regulated under the Industrial Emissions Directive (IED) regulatory regime and/or where there is a requirement for centralised annual emissions reporting (e.g. the new European Industrial Emission Portal);

-Point sources that are regulated but for which there are no annual emissions reporting requirements (e.g. E-PRTR does not cover all point source emissions as it uses emission reporting thresholds, emissions below the specified threshold are not included);
+Point sources that are regulated but for which there are no annual emission reporting requirements (e.g., European Industrial Emissions Portal does not cover all point source emissions as it uses emission reporting thresholds, emissions below the specified threshold are not included);

 Point sources for sites or pollutants not reported or regulated.